heheshang/AuroraPlan/Rust for Rustaceans.md

 of the hardware and improve program performance.
 For example, modern CPUs often execute instructions in parallel, or even out of order, when they don’t have dependencies on each other.
-There are also several layers of caches 178 Chapter 10 between each CPU and your computer’s DRAM, which means that a load of a given memory location may not necessarily see the latest store to that memory location, going by wall-clock time.
+There are also several layers of caches between each CPU and your computer’s DRAM, which means that a load of a given memory location may not necessarily see the latest store to that memory location, going by wall-clock time.
-In most code, the compiler and CPU are permitted to transform the code only in ways that don’t affect the semantics of the resulting program, so these transformations are invisible to the programmer.
+- In most code, the compiler and CPU are permitted to transform the code only in ways that don’t affect the semantics of the resulting program, so these transformations are invisible to the programmer.
 However, in the context of parallel execution, these transformations can have a significant